Hong Kong Canadians: Demographics

-According to the Canadian Consulate General in Hong Kong, there are 500,000 people of Hong Kong descent in Canada.
 The 2016 Canadian census reported that only 215,775 Canadians residing in Canada were born in Hong Kong.
 The number of Hong Kong-born Canadians living in Canada peaked in 1996, with 241,095 Hong Kong-born Canadians reported in that year's census.
 Between 1996 and 2011, the number of Hong Kong-born Canadians dropped as many Hong Kong-Canadians chose to return to Hong Kong during the 2000s.
 From 2011 to 2016, the number of Hong Kong-born Canadians residing in Canada increased again.

-In 2006, among the 790,035 speakers of any of the varieties of Chinese, 300,590 were speakers of Cantonese.
-According to 2001 statistics, 44% of the Cantonese speakers were born in Hong Kong, 27% were born in Guangdong, the Chinese province where most Hongkongers have their ancestral roots, and 18% were Canadian-born.
-Among the Cantonese speakers who were born in Guangdong, a large percentage are Hong Kong immigrants.
+In 2006, among the 790,035 speakers of any variety of Chinese, 300,590 were speakers of Cantonese.
+According to 2001 statistics, 44% of Cantonese speakers were born in Hong Kong, 27% were born in Guangdong, and 18% were born in Canada.
+Among the Cantonese speakers who were born in Guangdong, a large percentage immigrated from Hong Kong.

-This community, along with the Canadians living in Hong Kong, plays a dynamic role in building vibrant bilateral relations between Canada and Hong Kong.

 Canadians expatriates in Hong Kong

 Hong Kong boasts the second-largest community of Canadians living abroad, second only to Canadians residing in the United States.
 There were approximately 300,000 Canadians living in Hong Kong in 2011.
-A number of these Canadian expatriates originated from the Hongkongers who migrated to Canada prior to the handover of the territory.
+Most of these Canadians are dual nationals originating from the Hong Kong who migrated to Canada prior to the handover of the territory.
 A number of Hongkongers eventually returned to the territory after acquiring Canadian citizenship.
-But many more have opted to return to Canada following the imposition of the Hong Kong national security law.